bzm3r/transpose-timing-tests/README.md

 # Analyzing results from timing bit matrix  transpositions on the GPU

-Raph Levien's planned performance improvements to [`piet-metal`]() will rely on efficiently transposing 32x32 bit matrices.
-Therefore, it will be of interest to examine the performance of programs designed to execute this task.
-In particular, in this post, we will investigate **time performance**.
+We are currently experimenting with using GPU compute to do performant 2D graphics.
+To this end, we wondered to what extent we coud take advantage of the ultimately SIMD nature of the modern GPU.

+In particular, we wondered if one our kernels, which needs to quickly transpose 32x32 bit matrices, might benefit from these techniques.

+Therefore, we are interested in examining the **time performance** of kernels designed to execute this task.

-The bit matrix transposition problem can be addressed, broadly speaking, with two types of programs:
+In general, the bit matrix transposition problem can be addressed on the GPU using two types of programs:
 1. Classical **threadgroup** ("warp", "workgroup") based programs, relying on shared memory available to threads within the group.
-2. SIMD ("subgroup", "wavefront") based programs relying on rapid sharing of registers associated with the lanes making up the SIMD group.
+2. **SIMD** ("subgroup", "wavefront") based programs relying on rapid sharing of registers associated with the lanes making up the SIMD group.

-In general, we will see that the SIMD class of programs will outperform threadgroup-based programs.
-However, we will also see that the timing results reveal much about the underlying GPU hardware.
+Our experiments comparing these two types of programs reveal that , while SIMD-programming techniques outperform threadgroup-programming, the performance gain is device dependent.
+In general, the timing results can tell us some interesting things about the actual hardware of various GPUs.

 ## Introduction to SIMD